Travel Photography in Los Angeles with Jake Isham

 My favorite subjects are moments others aren’t able to experience.
 For example, if it is a landscape, a concert, a woman trying to catch the metro.
 I try to capture moments that others might not see or other might to be able to have.
 They then can experience those moments through my photography.
 It’s hard to pick a favorite because I love shooting everything.

-You describe yourself as photographer and filmmaker “traversing the world with a camera in his hand and over 20 pounds of gear on his back“.
-Do you think it is still possible to make a living as travel photographer?
+You describe yourself as a photographer and filmmaker “traversing the world with a camera in his hand and over 20 pounds of gear on his back“.
+Do you think it is still possible to make a living as a travel photographer?

 I do think it’s still possible.
 It takes hustle.
 It takes ingenuity.
 You have to be clever and work hard just like any other job.

 You need to know who your public is, as in who is going to pay you for your work.
-I spend equal amount of time emailing and reaching out to people as I do shooting, sometimes even more time building connections and making myself known.
+I spend an equal amount of time emailing and reaching out to people as I do shooting, sometimes even more time building connections and making myself known.

 In this modern day and age, you can’t just shoot and expect someone to find you.
 You have to be pro active and reach out to potential buyers, clients and prospects.

 Your website has some fantastic travel photos of places and people around the world.
-Being based in LA, could you give some tips to any traveller planning to photograph that part of the world?
+Being based in LA, could you give some tips to any traveler planning to photograph that part of the world?